Parth6288/CNN_Melanoma_Detection/README.md

     4. Melanoma
     5. Nevus
     6. Pigmented benign keratosis
     7. Seborrheic keratosis
     8. Squamous cell carcinoma
     9. Vascular lesion

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- In the intial model we can see a huge difference between training and validation accuracy and also the model is overfittin.
+- In the intial model we can see a huge difference between training(90%) and validation accuracy(50%) and also the model is overfittin.
-- Gradually as we
+- Validation loss is also increasing in the first model.
+- With augmented data the overfitting is reduced however it also reduces the training accuracy.
+- Class imbalance is also clearly visible
+- Finally running the model with class rebalance(and running higher epochs) helps to achieve training accuracy of ~91% and validation accuracy of ~85%.
+- This also help to get rid of overfitting.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->